RobWiederstein/retirementDash/README.md

 Locator Dashboard</a>
 </h4>

-The purpose of `retirementDash` is to present pertinent and relevant criteria for selecting a retirement location in the United States.
+The goal of `retirementDash` is to present pertinent and relevant criteria for selecting a retirement location in the United States.
 This project proceeded in two stages.
 The first stage was to create a county-level dataset `retirementData`, which is hosted in its own